-Table 2.
-Optimization of extraction efficiency for total Sb using citric acid carrying out a mass balance experiment.
+The optimized extraction conditions for total Sb The extraction efficiency using citric acid as an carrying out a mass balance experiment.
 This involved ways (A and B): the quantification of Sb remaining in the extracted sample residue plus that found in the sample extract.